Jeconias/jeconias/README.md

 <section>
     <h2 align="left">About me 🙋‍♂️</h2>
 <p>
     Graduated in Análise e Desenvolvimento de Sistemas at IFRN in Natal-RN, I started my journey in technology in 2015, going through desktop, backend, frontend and fullstack development.
-I am currently focused on frontend development and user experience using technologies such as ReactJS/Native, Typescript, NodeJS and more.
+I am currently focused on backend development using technologies such as NodeJS using NestJS/Express with Typescript, Go and more.
 </p>

-- 👨‍💻 I’m currently working with ReactJS, React Native and NodeJS;
+- 👨‍💻 I’m currently working with NestJS, Go and sometimes I help the Frontend team 💄;
 - 💬 Ask me about anything and let's get a coffee;
 - ⚡ Fun fact: I like to create challenges for myself to learn more.